divmain/js-seed/README.md

 npm install
 ```

-This script will remove the js-seed README and the script itself.
+`start.sh` will remove the js-seed README and itself.
 It will also re-initialize git for the project directory and optionally create a new remote repository for you in GitHub or BitBucket.

 ## Stack